 When you simplify your application process, streamline your method of communication and narrow your candidate list according to cultural fit, you can build a pool of solid candidates and make growing your team a manageable objective.

-1. Make your application process as easy and intuitive as possible
+Make the process as easy and intuitive

 While you might think that making applicants jump through hoops to prove their desire to work for your company is a good approach, those highly skilled candidates you’re seeking can afford to be choosy about where they work.
 It’s not likely they’ll want to navigate an obstacle course before they even land an interview.